YoelMonsalve/SimpleApp/README.md

 ```bash
 mysql -uroot -p < path/to/host/scripts/setup.sql
 ```
-This will create a database and a user, which will be used for the application.
-It is always a good idea to create a separate MySQL user, so that the application can act on behalf of him (instead of proceding with `root` user, what is a *very bad* idea for security reasons).
+This will create a database and a user, who will be used for the application to run queries.
+It is always a good idea to create a separate MySQL user, so that the application can act on behalf of him (instead of proceeding with `root` user, what is a *very bad* idea for security reasons).

 ```bash
 mysql -uroot -p < path/to/host/scripts/database.mysql